Origins of life on exoplanets

 Abstract

 I show that exoplanets can be used to test origins scenarios.
-Origins scenarios start with certain initial conditions, proceed via a network of chemical reactions and, if successful, result in a chemistry that is closer to a living system than the initial conditions.
+Origins scenarios start with certain initial conditions, proceed via a network of chemical reactions, and if successful result in a chemistry that is closer to a living system than the initial conditions.
 Exoplanet environments can be applied to test each of these three aspects of origins scenarios.
 I show what tests can be applied to the UV-driven cyanosulfidic scenario and how the application of some of these tests has already falsified certain versions of this scenario.
-Testing initial conditions has replaced certain reactants with others and has affected the overall chemical network underlying the cyanosulfidic scenario.
-The sequence of reactions the scenario invokes provide a predicted upper limit on the ubiquity of life in the universe that has ample room for improvement.
+Testing initial conditions replaces certain reactants with others and affects the overall chemical network underlying the cyanosulfidic scenario.
+The sequence of reactions the scenario invokes can provide a predicted upper limit on the ubiquity of life in the universe.
 The outcome of the experiments in different environments is part of a predicted distribution of biosignature detections that can be compared to future observed distributions.

 Cite